 Given the MDX's performance goals, its powertrain and driveline were required to advance on multiple fronts.
-The result is the most powerful normally aspirated 6-cylinder SUV powerplant currently available in America.
-In addition, the MDX returns competitive estimated fuel economy, and meets tough CARB LEV-2 ULEV emissions standards.
-To put the newfound power to the ground and provide agile, responsive handling, the MDX has standard Super Handling All-Wheel Drive™ (SH-AWD™).
+The result is one of the most powerful normally aspirated 6-cylinder SUV powerplants currently available in America.
+In addition, the MDX returns competitive fuel economy and meets tough EPA TIER 2 - BIN 5 and CARB LEV II ULEV emissions standards.
+To put the power to the ground and provide agile, responsive handling, the MDX has standard Super Handling All-Wheel Drive™ (SH-AWD®).

-Compared to the previous generation MDX, the new engine gains 47 horsepower and 25 lb-ft. of torque.
-Of that horsepower gain, 20 horsepower came from an increase in displacement and a new 11.0:1 compression ratio and 15 more horsepower are due to new intake port shape, valve design and VTEC® tuning.
-The final 12 horsepower is credited to the new MDX's high-flow induction and exhaust systems.
-Although more powerful, the engine is actually 17.2 pounds or 3.7-percent lighter than the engine it replaced and offers six percent more displacement.
-Durability upgrades throughout the powertrain, including a high capacity radiator with twin cooling fans and a standard transmission fluid cooler accommodate the MDX's new 5000-pound tow rating.
+Compared to the previous generation MDX, the 3.7L engine gains 47 horsepower and 25 lb-ft of torque.
+Of that gain, 20 horsepower came from an increase in displacement and a new 11.0:1 compression ratio and 15 more horsepower are due to new intake port shapes, valve design and VTEC® tuning.
+The final 12 horsepower is credited to the 3.7L MDX's high-flow induction and exhaust systems.
+Although more powerful, the engine is actually 17.2 pounds (3.7-percent) lighter than the 3.5L engine it replaced.
+Durability upgrades throughout the powertrain, including a high capacity radiator with twin cooling fans and a standard transmission fluid cooler accommodate the MDX's 5,000-pound tow rating.

-The MDX has standard SH-AWD™, the exclusive all-wheel-drive system that actively distributes the optimum amount of torque not only between the front and rear axles but also between the left and right rear wheels.
-The result is reduced understeer, superior cornering accuracy and more total cornering performance.
-For the MDX, SH-AWD™ is enhanced with Hill Logic that automatically adjusts the front/rear torque split based on hill grade.
+The MDX has standard SH-AWD®, an exclusive all-wheel-drive system that actively distributes the optimum amount of torque not only between the front and rear axles but also between the left and right rear wheels.
+The effect of such "torque vectoring" is reduced understeer, superior cornering accuracy and more total cornering performance.
+For the MDX, SH-AWD® is enhanced with hill logic which automatically adjusts the front/rear torque split based on hill grade.

 |EPA estimated mileage City/Highway||15/20|